magento/architecture/design-documents/asynchronous-operations/poison-pill.md

 ### Overview

 Right now our consumer depends on config/objects in-memory state.
-After application was bootstrapped it initialize a lot of object that are always kept in memory after first load - config, websites, etc.., since our consumers are long-living and their live time limited only by message count it leads to wrong im-memory config/objects states and we need to introduce the way to reinit them.
+After application was bootstrapped it initialize a lot of object that are always kept in memory after first load - config, websites, etc.., since our consumers are long-living and their live time limited only by message count it leads to outdated im-memory config/objects states and we need to introduce the way to reinit them.

 ### Design